 people do not have access to drinking water

-tonnes of recovered waste exiting sorting centers
+tonnes of recovered materials from sorting centres

 With less than 600 m³ of water per inhabitant per year, Algeria is considered one of the poorest countries in terms of water resources.
 Thanks to the creation of the Algiers water and sanitation utility (Société des Eaux et d'Assainissement d'Alger (SEAAL) in 2006, part of a public-private partnership with SUEZ, residents of Algiers can now enjoy a 24/7 water supply and a better wastewater treatment system.